Yomp: Photograph

-The image of Royal Marine Corporal Peter Robinson with a Union Jack fixed to his radio antenna became one of the most iconic images of the Falklands War.
-Now known as "the Yomper", it was taken by Petty Officer Peter Holdgate, Commando Forces Photographer, whilst working as part of the Commando Forces News Team.
+The image of Royal Marine Corporal Peter Robinson with a Union Jack fixed to his radio antenna became one of the most widely published of the Falklands War.
+Now known as "The Yomper", it was taken by Petty Officer Peter Holdgate, Commando Forces Photographer, whilst working as part of the Commando Forces News Team.
 After landing with 40 Commando at San Carlos, Holdgate accompanied British forces across the Falklands War zone taking hundreds of photographs as the Royal Marines proceeded along the Moody Brook track towards Stanley.

-When news of the surrender of Argentine forces was received, Marine Willy Evans produced a small Union bunting flag from his bergen, which he had acquired from SS Canberra's bunting locker.
-Marine Evans first tied the flag to Corporal Robinson's radio aerial, who was the last man in the patrol.
+When news of the surrender of Argentine forces was received, Marine Trev Gillingham produced a small Union bunting flag from his bergen, which he had acquired from SS Canberra's bunting locker.
+Marine Gillingham first tied the flag to Corporal Robinson's radio aerial, who was the last man in the patrol.
 It eventually blew off and was then fixed with masking tape to the radio aerial.
 The photograph itself was entirely spontaneous and not staged.
-The original Union Flag has been lost.
+The original Union Jack has been lost.